 The proposed works are not anticipated to result in significant environmental effects.
 Due to the nature of the proposed works, no cumulative effects are anticipated with any other developments in the vicinity.
 Any future BEAR Scotland schemes will be programmed to take into account already-programmed works and as such, any cumulative effect will be limited.

-A search using Fife Council Simple Search identified that there are six planning applications within 300 m of the scheme:
+A search using West Lothian Council 'Simple Search' identified only one planning application within 300 m of the scheme: